Commissioning editor

 A pre-entry postgraduate qualification is not a requirement, although a Masters degree in publishing may improve your chances.

 Masters and diploma courses are available in areas such as publishing, digital publishing and international publishing.
-Research courses thoroughly, considering carefully which are most relevant to your requirements.
+Research courses carefully to work out what best aligns with your interests and career goals.

 Skills